ascl1u/mangafuse/backend/README.md

 # Phase 2 (local AI script) — set this for translation stage
 # GOOGLE_API_KEY=

+# Database URL (PostgreSQL)
+# Either of the following env names are accepted:
+# - DATABASE_URL=postgresql+psycopg://USER:PASS@HOST:5432/DBNAME
+# If you omit "+psycopg" (e.g., postgresql://...), it will be coerced at runtime.
+DATABASE_URL=postgresql+psycopg://postgres:postgres@127.0.0.1:5432/mangafuse
 ```
 Notes:
 - The app will automatically load `backend/.env` (see `app/core/config.py`).